vbonduro/AudioBookRequest/README.md

 3. On Apprise, copy the notification url along the format of `https://apprise.example.com/notify/<id>`.
 4. On AudioBookRequest, head to `Settings>Notifications` and add the URL.
 5. Configure the remaining settings. **The event variables are case sensitive**.

+### OpenID Connect

+OIDC allows you to use an external authentication service (Authentik, Keycloak, etc.) for user and group authentication.
+It can be configured in `Settings>Security`.
+The following six settings are required to successfully set up oidc.
+Ensure you use the correct values.
+Incorrect values or changing values on your authentication server in the future can cause lead to locking you out of the service.
+In those cases head to [`Getting "locked" out`](#getting-locked-out).

+- `well-known` configuration endpoint: This is located at `/realms/{realm-name}/.well-known/openid-configuration` for keycloak or `/application/o/{issuer}/.well-known/openid-configuration` for authentik.
+- username claim: The claim that should be used for usernames.
+The username has to be unique. **NOTE:** Any user logging in with the username of the root admin account will be root admin, no matter what group they're assigned.
+- group claim: This is the claim that contains the group of each user.
+It should either be a string or a list of strings with one of the following case-insensitive values: `untrusted`, `trusted`, or `admin`.
+Any user without any groups is assigned the `untrusted` role.
+- scope: The scopes required to get all the necessary information.
+The scope `openid` is almost **always** required.
+You need to add all required scopes to that the username and group claim is available.
+- client id
+- client secret

+Applying settings does not directly invalidate your current session.
+To test OIDC-settings, press the "log out" button to invalidate your current session.

+#### Getting locked out

+In the case of an OIDC misconfiguration, i.e. changing a setting like your client secret on your auth server, can cause you to be locked out.
+In these cases, you can head to `/login?backup=1`, where you can log in using your root admin credentials allowing you to correctly configure any settings.

 ## Alternative Deployments